Jordan Davis (soccer)

-Jordan Davis (born January 21, 1983) is a former American soccer player and former manager of the PDL's Peachtree City MOBA.
+Jordan Davis (born January 21, 1983) is an American former soccer player and former manager of the PDL's Peachtree City MOBA.

 Career

-College and Amateur
+College and amateur

 Davis grew up in Peachtree City, Georgia, and attended Starr's Mill High School and began his college soccer at Charleston Southern University, transferring to Georgia State University before his sophomore season.
 During his college years Davis also played with the Columbus Shooting Stars and the Richmond Kickers Future in the USL Premier Development League.

 Professional

 Undrafted out of college, Davis joined the Atlanta Silverbacks organization as a player and coach, playing three more seasons in the USL Premier Development League for the Silverbacks' PDL affiliate, Atlanta Silverbacks U23s.
 He went on to play three seasons for the Silverbacks in the PDL, leading the team in minutes played, before leaving when the entire Silverbacks organization went on hiatus at the end of the 2008 season.